ermadmi78/kobby/README.md

 Your can use any other HTTP Client to implement adapter.
-For example, see [here](https://github.com/ermadmi78/kobby-gradle-example/blob/main/cinema-server/src/test/kotlin/io/github/ermadmi78/kobby/cinema/server/CinemaTestAdapter.kt)
-`CinemaAdapter` for Spring integration tests.
+For example, see [here](https://github.com/ermadmi78/kobby-gradle-example/blob/main/cinema-server/src/test/kotlin/io/github/ermadmi78/kobby/cinema/server/CinemaTestAdapter.kt) adapter implementation for Spring Boot integration tests.

 ## Configure Ktor client